Top 7 Biggest Hidden Costs of Mobile App Development

 - The annual cost of supporting and maintaining a mobile enterprise application can be up to 50% of the total development cost.
 (Buildfire)

-Hidden costs during the mobile app development process can be divided into four categories:
+The hidden costs of mobile app development can be divided into four categories:

 - Functional costs